Nevah5/m324-devops/README.md

 | `AWS_ECR_REGISTRY`        | 676446025019.dkr.ecr.us-east-1.amazonaws.com | 676446025019.dkr.ecr.us-east-1.amazonaws.com |
 | `AWS_ECR_REPOSITORY_NAME` | m324-devops-release                          | m324-devops-snapshot                         |

-In my case I don't need a secret, because the secrets are defined in AWS for each environment.
+I haven't set any secrets, because we will define them in AWS for each environment that we deploy to.

 ### Branch protection